portableant/museologi.st/projects/collections-website.md

 ## Did anyone use this system?

 Well, yes, they did.
 However unlike the majority of Museum collections online the uptake is small annually, there was no surge through the pandemic as was documented elsewhere.
 Why?
 I'm not sure.
-The Fitz system provides lots of digital humanities functions - portable data & images, IIIF etc; it's super optimised under Lighthouse scores (100% SEO, > 90% for all other factors) but it is under marketed by the Museum.
+The Fitz system provides lots of digital humanities functions - portable data & images, IIIF etc.; it's super optimised under Lighthouse scores (100% SEO, > 90% for all other factors) but it is under marketed by the Museum.
 Links to objects are rarely added on social media and marketing copy.
 I tried to change this...